 Is a Point of Entry (POE) or Point of Use (POU) filter better suited for your home?
 There are two types of water filters available for homes: Point of Entry filters (that will purify all the water entering your home,) and Point of Use (that will only filter one water source.)
 Brita and other pitcher filters are a great example of a Point of Use system!
 So which one is better?
 POE filters ensure safety, as no accidental contamination can occur through the use of an unfiltered water source.
 But, because they treat all of the water in the house, POE filters are more expensive and require more maintenance.
 If you feel that having all water purified, including that for the shower, laundry and toilet is unnecessary, a POU system may be the better choice.

 What Should I Pay for Cost and Maintenance?
-There are many things to consider when choosing the right filter for your budget, including up-front costs, future maintenance and energy usage.
+There are many things to consider when choosing the right water filter for your budget, including up-front costs, future maintenance and energy usage.
 Different filters vary greatly in cost, but you should consider all maintenance and energy costs as well when you are weighing your options.

 What Do Experts Recommend?